riyakalburgi/Monohuman---Animatable-Human/README.md

 ## Easy Steps To Execute
 Steps:
+1. Download and execute the Monohuman-StreamLit.ipynb file (In the files in colab, upload all the files present in the Outputs folder before execution) : This files locally hosts the webpage for our project
+2. The comment !curl ipv4.icanhazip.com gives the end point IP address for the localtunnel.
+When clicking on the localtunnel url, the end point IP address is asked.
+Enter the curl command generated IP address there and click submit to view the webpage.

+#### If you want to execute all the files that generated the Output, follow the steps below (not required for viewing streamlit):
 1. Get all the dataset in place: Download the Monohuman-main (please note we need to add 4 more folders/files here, the link to which are provided below), HumanML3D-main, motion-diffusion-model-main and store it in google drive

       a.
 CoreView _386 (https://drive.google.com/drive/folders/1DVGewbGwSMKARoB-Lfb6plpe5eie9CSS?usp=drive_link)